 Very little research has been carried out to establish what constitutes a “good” funeral.
 Sarah Jones, from Full Circle Funerals, is co-producing a study to identify which aspects of funerals people find helpful and to see whether funerals have an impact on long-term well-being.
-It is hoped that this knowledge will then be used to better understand how best to support people.
-Information about the first phase of this research can be found below.
+It is believed that this knowledge will then be used to better understand how best to support people.

-During the first phase of the project, we asked only very open questions (because we wanted people to share their accounts without direction from the interviewer).
+During the first phase of the project, we asked only open questions (because we wanted people to share their accounts without direction from the interviewer).
 Unprompted, many people spoke about how a body was cared for by funeral directors.
-These accounts have lead to more questions, and led to a follow-up study which sought to developing an in-depth understanding about ideas, concerns, expectations and current practice in how a body is cared for by funeral directors.
-The reports associated with both of these studies are available to download for free below.
+These accounts have led to more questions and led to a follow-up study which sought to developing an in-depth understanding about ideas, concerns, expectations, and current practice in how a body is cared for by funeral directors.
+The reports associated with both studies are available to download for free below.

 This project is in collaboration with Dr Pete Branney from University of Bradford, and Dr Julie Rugg from University of York.
 The pilot phase of this study has been completed and the results are being analysed.
 Once this has been completed, more details about the next phase of this project will be available here.